 Whether you are a cyclist, a pedestrian, a motorist, or all three, the CTSC is for anyone who is interested in transportation safety issues in Santa Cruz County.
 This website will introduce you to the many CTSC programs.
 Come to a monthly meeting.
 Follow us on Facebook.
-Learn how you can get involved in bike and pedestrian issues in your neighborhood or throughout the county.
+Learn how you can get involved in safe and active transportation issues in your neighborhood or throughout the county.

-People make mistakes and poor choices; Vision Zero says those mistakes don't have to cost lives.
-Working together, we can eliminate deaths and serious injuries on our streets.
-The CTSC focused on Vision Zero for their 2016-2018 work plan, committing to making Santa Cruz County safer for all road users.
-Click here to read our 2017 report, The Impact of Traffic Violence On Santa Cruz County, explore interactive maps showing our high-injury corridors and other crash data, and view our Vision Zero workplan.
+Vision Zero is a new vision for traffic safety that aims to eliminate all traffic fatalities and serious injuries, while increasing safe, healthy, equitable mobility for all.
+The CTSC has been focused on Vision Zero since 2016, committing to making Santa Cruz County safer for all road users.
+Click here to read our 2017 report, The Impact of Traffic Violence On Santa Cruz County, explore interactive maps showing our high-injury corridors and other crash data, and view our current Vision Zero workplan.

 About the Community Traffic Safety Coalition